Match the costs of your transactions to the items on your Payment processing invoice from Adyen.

 To do this, you need:

 - The Payment accounting report to see transaction costs associated with different payment statuses.
+Use the report for the month that matches your invoice.

 - The invoice for the relevant month.